Student Learning Outcomes

 Candidates also may take up to six credit hours of 300- or 400-level coursework in political science at UMKC and count them toward the M.A. degree.
 For a 300- or 400-level course to be accepted for graduate credit, a student must arrange with the instructor in advance to do supplementary work (such as additional reading, writing, and contact hours) and earn at least a B in the course.
 In addition, the student must not have previously taken an equivalent course at UMKC or elsewhere.

 In all cases, students in the M.A. program must take at least 15 hours of graduate-level (5500-level) courses in political science at UMKC in fulfillment of their degree requirements.
 In addition, University of Missouri rules mandate that students in graduate programs must take at least 60% of their course work at the graduate level.
-Applied to the M.A. program in political science, this means that students taking the thesis option must complete at least 18 graduate hours, and students in the non-thesis option must complete at least 21 graduate hours.
+Applied to the M.A. program in political science, this means that students must complete at least 18 graduate hours.
 Graduate courses taken at UMKC in political science and other programs, graduate transfer hours, and thesis hours all count toward fulfillment of this requirement.

-Students should consult the MA program faculty advisor upon in enrolling to develop a program of study, and meet regularly with an advisor to ensure timely progress toward completion of the degree while meeting their needs and interests in graduate study.
+Students should consult the MA program faculty advisor upon enrolling to develop a program of study, and meet regularly with the advisor to ensure timely progress toward completion of the degree while meeting their needs and interests in graduate study.

-Other information about the Master of Arts in Political Science may be found on the department's web page: http://cas.umkc.edu/politicalscience/Masters.asp.
+Other information about the Master of Arts in Political Science may be found on the department's website: http://cas.umkc.edu/politicalscience/degree-programs/graduate/master-of-arts-in-political-science/

 JD/MA in Political Science Dual Degree Program

 The Department of Political Science and the UMKC School of Law offer a dual degree program for the J.D. and M.A.
 Students must satisfy the admission and degree requirements for each school and program.
 Students fully admitted to the School of Law are exempt from the GRE requirement for admission to the M.A. program.
-For further information, contact the School of Law or consult the Department of Political Science site at http://cas2.umkc.edu/politicalscience/JDMA.asp.
+For further information, contact the School of Law or the Department of Political Science.
+Additional information can be found on the department’s website: http://cas.umkc.edu/politicalscience/degree-programs/graduate/jd-ma/.